tsari/docker-entrypoint/README.md

 For each "binary" I create this way, I have to create a docker file that inherits from the official image and adds and runs the entrypoint script.

-Each wrapper shell script has to pass
+Each wrapper shell script has to
-- the uid/gid
+- pass the uid/gid
-- USER and HOME env's for the current user
+- pass USER and HOME env's for the current user
-- current working dir and
+- pass the current working dir and
 - mount the user's home

 ### Content of this repository